Mia Blake

-Mia Taumoepeau is a New Zealand based actress.
+Mia Blake is a New Zealand based actress.
+She won the 2006 New Zealand Screen Award for Best Performance by Actress in a Supporting Role for her role in No. 2.

 Career

-In 2000, Taumoepeau secured a role in film Hopeless as Maryann Moore.
+In 2000, Blake secured a role in film Hopeless as Maryann Moore.
 Taumoepeau then starred in the sci-fi drama series The Tribe in which she portrayed the character of Ginny.
 She later reprised the role of Maryann in a television series spin-off titled Lovebites.

+2006 saw her playing Charlene in No. 2 and in 2007 she featured in The Tattooist playing a beautiful Samoan girl, Sina.

+Personal life

+Blake was born in Tonga to Togan and Scottish parents.